 Credit Recovery Program: A Credit Recovery Program is designed to allow students the opportunity to retake a course for the purpose of earning credits toward graduation.
+If the teacher provides direct instruction, the teacher will receive a TEM.

 Education Management Organization: An Education Management Organization is operated by a private vendor.
 The program or school may operate on or off campus.